On the stability and convergence of a class of consensus systems with a nonlinear input: Introduction

 with $x_i^* = x_j^*$ for all $ i,j \in \left\lbrace 1,2,...,n \right\rbrace$.
 Equation (\ref{eq:base_eqn}) is of interest as it arises in many situations in the study of the {\em internet of things} (IOT).
 For example, in some situations a group of agents are asked to achieve a fair allocation of a constrained resource; TCP is an algorithm that strives to achieve this objective in internet congestion control.
-Recently, similar ideas have been applied in the context of the charging of electric vehicles, smart grid applications, and in the regulation of pollution in an urban context \cite{twinlin, SonjaAIMD, IEVC2014}.
+Recently, similar ideas have been applied in the context of the charging of electric vehicles, smart grid applications, and in the regulation of pollution in an urban context \cite{twinlin,IEVC2014}.
 A second application arises when one wishes to optimise an objective function subject to certain privacy constraints.
-For example, collaborative cruise control systems are emerging in which a group of vehicles on a stretch of road share information to determine an advised speed limit that minimises fuel consumption of the swarm subject to some constraint (traffic flow, pollution constraints) \cite{ICCVE2014}.
+For example, collaborative cruise control systems are emerging in which a group of vehicles on a stretch of road share information to determine a common speed that minimises fuel consumption of the group subject to some constraint (traffic flow, pollution constraints) \cite{ITS}.
 Since each car is individually optimised for a potentially different speed, the technical challenge is for the group of cars to agree on a common speed without an individual revealing any of its inner workings to other vehicles.
-Another example in this direction arises in the context of deploying services from parked cars as part of an IBM Research project.
-Here, privacy preserving algorithms of the form of (1) have been deployed and demonstrated to show great promise in the context of load balancing across batteries from a fleet of parked vehicles \cite{FRR}.
 Other examples of this nature abound.
-For example, in many applications a number of sensing devices are asked to agree on a common value (a consensus problem).
-Each device is subject to some sensing error.
-The objective is then to find the common value that is most likely; namely, minimises some group-wide uncertainty without the individual uncertainty functions being revealed to other agents.
-The proliferation of such applications is a direct consequence of large scale connectivity of both devices and people.
-This connectivity has given rise to a new wave of research focussed on addressing societal inefficiencies in a manner that has hitherto been impossible \cite{clement2009,Putrus}.
-At the heart of these engineering applications is the idea that individual things (agents) orchestrate their behaviour to achieve a common goal.
-Typically, these problems have a common property in that one tries either implicitly or explicitly to solve a consensus problem with an input.
 As we have mentioned, for reasons of privacy, usually one does not attempt to solve such problems in a fully distributed manner.
 Neither, for reasons of robustness, scale, and communication overhead, does one attempt to solve them in a centralised manner.
 Rather, one uses a mix of local communication, and limited broadcast information, to solve these problem in a manner that conceals the private information of each of the individual agents.
-Implicit and explicit consensus algorithms that exploit local and global communication strategies are proposed and studied in \cite{martin2}.
-Equation (\ref{eq:base_eqn}) is perhaps the simplest algorithm of the explicit consensus algorithm with inputs, admitting a very simple intuitive understanding, which can be explained as follows.
+Implicit and explicit consensus algorithms that exploit local and global communication strategies are proposed and studied in \cite{martin2,knorn2011results}.
+Equation (\ref{eq:base_eqn}) is perhaps the simplest algorithm of the explicit consensus algorithm with inputs, admitting a very simple intuitive understanding.
 It is well known that a row stochastic matrix $P$ operates on a vector $x \in \R^{n}$ such that $\textrm{max}(x) - \textrm{min}(x) \geq \textrm{max}(Px) - \textrm{min}(Px)$ where $\textrm{max}(x)$ and $\textrm{min}(x)$ are defined as the maximum and minimum component in vector $x$, respectively.
-Since the addition of $\big(r - g(x(k))\big)e$ does not affect this contraction, intuition suggests that $x_i(k) -x_j(k)\rightarrow 0$ as $k$ increases and eventually, the dynamics of (\ref{eq:base_eqn}) will be governed by the following scalar {\em \bf Lure system}:
+Since the addition of $\big(r - g(x(k))\big)e$ does not affect this contraction, intuition suggests that $x_i(k) -x_j(k)\rightarrow 0$ as $k$ increases and eventually, the dynamics of (\ref{eq:base_eqn}) will be governed by the following scalar {\em \bf Lur'e system}: